Charu-Agarwal-01/SQL-data-analysis-project/README.md

-# Sales and Customers analysis-SQL
+# Sales and Customers analysis using SQL and PowerBI
-Welcome to the SQL based data analysis project repository!
+Welcome to the SQL and PowerBI based data analysis project repository!
-The project demonstrates a comprehensive data tranformation, data modeling and analytics solution to generate actionable insights from the raw data.
+The project demonstrates a comprehensive data tranformation, data modeling and analytics solution to generate actionable insights from the Customer, Products and Sales data to extract insights and generting dashboards using PowerBI for extracting insights using visualisations.

 ## Project Overview